typelevel/squants/shared/src/main/scala/squants2/README.md

 User code that defines new dimensions or units will require refactoring.

 However, we may be able to provide a "shadow" package that provides backward compatibility for more basic usage of 1.x.
-It could do this by providing type aliases that use `QNumeric[Double]`
+It could do this by providing type aliases that use `Numeric[Double]`

 ```scala
 package squants